Charles E W Bean, Diaries, AWM38 3DRL 606/40/1 - February - March 1916 - Part 1

 work had been safely transferred

-to be very capable hands
+to the very capable hands

 of Lieut.
 H.S.
 Evans of the